gatsbyjs/gatsby/docs/docs/life-and-times-of-a-gatsby-build.md

 17. `extract queries from components`

-All JavaScript files in the site are loaded and Gatsby determines if there are any GraphQL queries in them.
+All JavaScript files in the site are loaded and Gatsby determines if there are any GraphQL queries exported from them.
 If there are problematic queries they can be reported back with warnings or errors.
 All these queries get queued up for execution in a later step.

 18. `write out requires`